-Although SeaWorld’s app may not be as sophisticated as that used by Walt Disney World or Universal, it will provide wait times on the attractions as well as the schedule for the shows since many of the shows at SeaWorld are offered as many as five times a day.
+Although SeaWorld’s app may not be as sophisticated as that used by Walt Disney World or Universal, it will provide the daily schedule for the shows since many of the shows at SeaWorld are offered as many as four times a day.

 Visit Sesame Street Land Early

 If you are visiting SeaWorld Orlando with younger children then a stop to Sesame Street Land should be on your list of things to do.
 Since this section of the park typically opens one hour after initial park opening, there should be enough time to ride the roller coaster as indicated above.

 But when that rope drops, head over to Sesame Street Land as this area of park, being relatively new, gets crowded quickly and wait times for the rides can get lengthy.

 It is recommended to ride Super Grover’s Box Car Derby first since that is the most popular attraction and we have seen wait times exceeding 30 minutes.
 This attraction is a family-friendly roller coaster that is perfect for the first time riders.
 If you child is adventurous, the last seat on the coaster gives the best ride.

 Money Saving Tips and Tricks at SeaWorld Orlando